IBM/CodeEngine/thumbnail/README.md

-In this first step we'll be deploying a webapp that wrappers this `MakeThumbnail` function with some HTTP processing logic to allow users to upload an picture via a browser.
+In this first step we'll be deploying a webapp that wrappers this `MakeThumbnail` function with some HTTP processing logic to allow users to upload a picture via a browser.
 The webapp will then call `MakeThumbnail` to generate the thumbnail and then return it back to the user.
 Of course, displaying the results in their browser.